insilichem/garleek/docs/tutorials.rst

 - MM3PRO
 - OPLS-AA

-Protein-specific forcefields usually parametrize atoms and groups them by residue.
+Protein-specific force fields usually parameterize atoms and groups them by residue.
 In TINKER, each atom in each residue would be a different atom type (but similar ones are grouped in atom classes).
 This can lead to some confusion, because TINKER will be expecting atom types, not atom classes, in its XYZ input file (this is generated automatically by Garleek).
 The ``--types`` dictionary will have to unequivocally map residue-atom pairs to each unique atom type.
 To overcome this limitation, we follow an alternative typing approach for biostructures.

 .. tip::